CommonAccord/Site-Org/Doc/02/Sec/UCRegents_LibraryLicense_Materials.01.md

 3.2.1.Ti=IP Addresses

-3.2.1.sec={Authorized_Users} shall be identified and authenticated by the use of Internet Protocol (“IP&rdquo;) addresses provided by {Licensee} to {Licensor}.
+3.2.1.sec={Authorized_Users} shall be identified and authenticated by the use of Internet Protocol ("IP") addresses provided by {Licensee} to {Licensor}.
 The use of proxy servers is permitted as long as any proxy server IP addresses provided limit remote or off-campus access to {Authorized_Users}.

 3.2.=[02/Bit/Sec_01]